Tell Arpachiyah

 Tell Arpachiyah (outside modern Mosul in Ninawa Governorate Iraq) is a prehistoric archaeological site in Nineveh Province (Iraq).
 It takes its name from a more recent village located about 4 mi from Nineveh.
 The local name of the mound on which the site is located is Tepe Reshwa.

 Tepe Gawra is also a contemporary Neolithic site located in the Mosul region.

-History of archaeological research
+Archaeology

+Tell Arpachiyah is a small tell, or settlement mound, with a maximum diameter of 67 m and a peak height of 5.5 m.
+The full site has a diameter of around 125 m.
 After being scouted by Reginald Campbell Thompson in 1928, it was excavated by Max Mallowan and John Cruikshank Rose of the British School of Archaeology in Iraq, along with Agatha Christie, in 1933.
 Additional soundings were conducted in 1976 by a team led by Ismail Hijara.
 Several Halaf structures were uncovered, including tholoi and the "Burnt House".
-An array of Halaf pottery and sealings were also found, along with some Ubaid burials.
+An array of Halaf pottery and sealings were also found, along with an Ubaid cemetery containing 50 graves.